-On August 2, 2022, the Company released the highlights from a recently completed LCA for the Chvaletice Manganese Project.
-Euro Manganese engaged Minviro Ltd. ("Minviro"), a UK-based and globally recognized sustainability and life cycle assessment consultancy, and RCS Global Ltd. ("RCS Global"), a leading global auditor of battery material supply chains, to conduct a cradle-to-gate, critically reviewed study quantifying the environmental impacts, including the carbon footprint, of producing high-purity manganese products from manganese-rich historic mine tailings at the Chvaletice Manganese Project.
+On August 2, 2022, the Company released the highlights from its LCA for the Project.
+Euro Manganese engaged Minviro Ltd. ("Minviro"), a UK-based and globally recognized sustainability and life cycle assessment consultancy, and RCS Global Ltd. ("RCS Global"), a leading global auditor of battery material supply chains, to conduct a cradle-to-gate, critically reviewed study quantifying the environmental impacts, including the carbon footprint, of producing high-purity manganese products from manganese-rich historic mine tailings at the Project.

-The results of the LCA validate the environmental value proposition of the Chvaletice Manganese Project including multiple environmental benefits from the remediation of the historic tailings area, particularly in terms of soil quality and freshwater quality.
+The results of the LCA validate the environmental value proposition of the Project including multiple environmental benefits from the remediation of the historic tailings area, particularly in terms of soil quality and freshwater quality.
 Both improve over the lifetime of the Project as remediation avoids the current leaching of metals and reduces the impacts of the historic tailings to soil and water streams.
 The Company plans to use 100% renewable electricity, which reduces the Global Warming Potential of the project by half compared to the use of non-renewable electricity.
-Opportunities exist to further reduce the Chvaletice Manganese Project's carbon footprint by sourcing reagents from manufacturers with lower environmental impact than those assumed in the study.
+Opportunities exist to further reduce the Project's carbon footprint by sourcing reagents from manufacturers with lower environmental impact than those assumed in the study.
 The Company is committed to identifying and selecting suppliers with commitments to decarbonization.

-Delivery of the LCA is timely as Euro Manganese continues to engage with customers in the EV battery/ automotive space, each of whom are testing and qualifying both the chemistry and environmental credentials of the Company's high-purity manganese products.
+Delivery of the LCA is timely as EMN continues to engage with customers in the EV battery/automotive space, each of whom are testing and qualifying both the chemistry and environmental credentials of the Company's high-purity manganese products.

-The LCA was conducted according to the requirements of ISO-14040:2006 and ISO-14044:2006, which included a critical review by an independent LCA expert, and will provide Euro Manganese with an independently verified assessment for financiers and customers.
+The LCA was conducted according to the requirements of ISO-14040:2006 and ISO-14044:2006, which included a critical review by an independent LCA expert, RCS Global Ltd., and provides EMN with an independently verified assessment for financiers and customers.
 RCS Global also reviewed and commented on the LCA study.
-Minviro is also undertaking a benchmarking exercise where the Project's Global Warming Potential will be compared against similar projects and operations producing high-purity manganese products.
-The Company intends to release the results of this analysis once complete.
+Minviro has also completed a benchmarking exercise where the Project's Global Warming Potential was compared against similar projects and operations producing high-purity manganese products.
+The results of the benchmarking exercise show that the high-purity manganese products from the Chvaletice Project have a carbon footprint that is approximately one-third of the China-based incumbent industry.